See if your questions are answered below or ask your own:

 Who are the funders you work with?

-Primarily funders in New Jersey or New York, or certain funders in the mid-west, whom I have heavily scrutinized for ethical and prompt service.
+Primarily funders in New Jersey or New York. whom I have heavily scrutinized for ethical and prompt service.
 We choose the one with the best terms for your situation, and if one cannot work your case, we send it to one who is more likely able to take it.
 Not all funders take on all kinds of cases.

 Will I be taxed on my advance?